dmccreary/moving-rainbow/docs/getting-started/desktop-setup.md

 ![](../img/thonny-download.png)

-For all the versions of Linux, you can open the command shell an type in the correct installation command.
+For all the versions of Linux, you can open the command shell and type in the correct installation command.
 For people using the Raspberry Pi operating system, Thonny may already be included in your software.

 ## Thonny Versions

-These labs have all been tested on [Thonny Version 4.0.4](https://github.com/thonny/thonny/releases/tag/v4.0.1).
+These screen images were done with [Thonny Version 4.0.4](https://github.com/thonny/thonny/releases/tag/v4.0.1).
+We also tested the steps on Thonny version 4.1.2 and the seem to work fine.

 ## Step 2: Configure the MicroPython Firmware